Swerve Strickland: Mogul Embassy and AEW World Champion (2023–2024)

-Strickland returned, for the first time since being placed in the coffin at All In: London, on the September 6 edition of Dynamite, confronting "Hangman" Adam Page.
+Strickland returned, for the first time since being placed in the coffin at All In, on the September 6 edition of Dynamite, confronting "Hangman" Adam Page.
 Strickland berated Page, claiming that if he was given the same opportunities as him, he would be the "first black AEW World Champion".
 Upon further mocking Page, Mogul Embassy member Brian Cage ambushed Page.
 The following week, Strickland once again confronted Page during his match with Brian Cage.
 Following Page's victory, Strickland challenged him to a match at WrestleDream on October 1.
 Before Page could respond, Cage attacked him, though he was saved by The Young Bucks.
 The feud intensified at Rampage: Grand Slam, where The Elite (Page and The Young Bucks) defeated Mogul Embassy (Brian Cage, Toa Liona and Bishop Kaun) to win the ROH World Six-Man Tag Team Championship.
 On the September 27 edition of Dynamite, Strickland and Page met in the ring for a contract signing to confirm their match at WrestleDream.
 The two insulted one another, leading to Page stabbing Strickland's hand with a pen.
 On October 1 at WrestleDream in Strickland's home state of Washington, Strickland defeated Page.
 On November 18 at Full Gear, Strickland defeated Page in a Texas Deathmatch.
 The match was acclaimed and but received backlash and some mainstream media attention for a moment in which Page cut open Strickland's forehead and drank his blood.
 Strickland stated that telling people to avoid watching the match would have the opposite effect, and compared it to telling children not to go and see "a new insane horror movie".

 Strickland participated in the first Continental Classic tournament, where he finished joint top of his block with 12 points, allowing him to advance to the semifinal round.
 In the semifinal round, Strickland lost in a triple threat match to Jon Moxley, eliminating him from the tournament.
 On December 30 at Worlds End, Strickland was originally scheduled to face Keith Lee; as Lee was not medically cleared to compete, he was replaced by Dustin Rhodes, who Strickland defeated.